Documentation Index

 What happens if I do not pay the transcript processing fee?

-The transcript processing fee must be paid before your transcripts will be ordered.
+The transcript processing fee must be paid before your transcripts can be ordered.
 If you do not pay the fee, your transcript request will not be processed.

 Is the transcript processing fee refundable?